2 Million Dollar Term Life Insurance | A Comprehensive Guide

 Applying for a $2 million term life insurance policy typically involves these steps:

-1. Research and Compare Quotes: Use online tools to get quotes from insurers like Progressive or Aflac.
+1. Research and Compare Quotes: Utilize online tools to obtain quotes from insurers such as Progressive or Aflac.

 2. Select a Policy: Choose a policy that fits your budget and coverage needs.